 Insights and perspective from the GFO client community

-As part of our GFO Pulse Q & A series, Jane Flanagan, Director of Family Office Consulting, sat down with Mary Timmons, Chief Operating Officer for our family office group, who is also responsible for our family office technology products, to discuss some of the interesting technology trends that Mary is seeing GFO clients consider in these uncertain times.
+As part of our GFO Pulse Q & A series, Jane Flanagan, Director of Family Office Consulting, sat down with Mary Timmons, Chief Operating Officer for GFO, to discuss family office technology and operational efficiency.

 To Learn More, Contact: